Shahriar-Kariman/CS3383_Assignment_6/CS3383_Assignment6.md

 ## Question 1 - 8 Queen Problem

 So I know best first search is through having a priority queue and keep expanding the node with the most promise on each turn.
-And you find the most promising node through a huristic like $f_n = g_n + h_n$.
+And you find the most promising node through a heuristic like $f_n = g_n + h_n$.

-Here I can define the number of queens I have on the board for a particualr node as $g_n$ and the number of possible positions the next queen could go on on the next row.
+Here I can define the number of queens I have on the board for a particular node as $g_n$ and the number of possible positions the next queen could go on on the next row.

 ```py
 # for the purpouse of this question lets